TomasBeuzen/binderhub-aws-docs/binderhub_AWS_DOCKERHUB.md

         ingress:
           class: nginx
 ```
-- `kubectl apply -f binderhub-issuer.yaml`
+- Run `kubectl apply -f binderhub-issuer.yaml` to apply this configuration
 - Now we want to create an nginx-based LoadBalancer on AWS.
-I followed the [Kubernetes Ingress Nginx documentation](https://kubernetes.github.io/ingress-nginx/deploy/#aws) to do this which just required running: `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v0.35.0/deploy/static/provider/aws/deploy.yaml`
+I followed the [Kubernetes Ingress Nginx documentation](https://kubernetes.github.io/ingress-nginx/deploy/#aws) to do this which just required running: `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v0.44.0/deploy/static/provider/aws/deploy.yaml`
 - Get the external IP of the newly created LoadBalancer: `kubectl -n ingress-nginx get svc ingress-nginx-controller`, think of this as the entry point to our cluster.
-- Now we need to create CNAMES in our domain's DNS configuration for binder and jupyterhub that point to this LoadBalancer's IP.
-How this is done will depend on the provider but you just need to add a new CNAME record, give it a name (anyname you want but I recommend, `binder` for binder and `hub.binder` for jupyterhub).
+- Now we need to create CNAMES in our domain's DNS configuration our Binder and backing JupyterHub that point to this LoadBalancer's IP.
+How this is done will depend on the provider but you just need to add a new CNAME record, give it a name (any name you want but I recommend, `binder` for binder and `hub.binder` for jupyterhub).
 When we finish this section, your binder will be available at `binder.<your-domain-name>.com`.
 Here's an example:
 ![cnames](img/cnames.png)
  - Now we just need to adjust our existing `nano config.yaml` (in the `binderhub` directory) to account for our new domains and loadbalancer.
-Also note the inclusinog of the `cors` headers which helped by-pass security issues I was having (this took me forever to figure out and I eventually found a solution in the `mybinder.org` [deployment source files here](https://github.com/jupyterhub/binderhub/blob/089702b32dc0689ba432504724d82bb42ad2a94f/helm-chart/binderhub/values.yaml)):
+Also note the inclusion of the `cors` headers which helps by-pass some browser security issues (this took me forever to figure out but now I added a section to the [Zero to Binderhub docs](https://binderhub.readthedocs.io/en/latest/cors.html) on this process):
 ```yaml
   config:
     BinderHub: